KNOWLEDGE

 IS POWER

 Hi, we’re KIP!
-We help all kinds of clinical teams and others supporting children and families with health challenges to create supportive, emotionally sensitive and highly visual resources.
+We help clinical teams support children who are facing health challenges through fun, emotionally sensitive creative design and storytelling.

-Through bold, tailored, positive narratives we are able to make sure that key information is clearly received and that families are more likely to feel understood and empowered in a moment when they need it most.
+Our bold, positive narratives make sure that key information is clearly received and also that children and their families feel understood and empowered at a moment when they need it most.
+Because…

-Receiving a medical diagnosis - especially a chronic one - can suck.
-Hard.
+When a child receives a diagnosis for a lifechanging medical condition it can be traumatic for them and the people around them.
 Often it’s a moment when a family discovers that their lives are about take a very different path to the one they had expected or hoped for.
-Mental health challenges are sadly a common side effect.
+Mental health challenges are a common side effect.

 But that’s life.
 We get it.
 We’ve been there.